 1. Sunil Chhetri

-Sunil Chhetri is the best football player in India in 2021, playing the center-forward position as a striker or winger.
+Sunil Chhetri is the best football player in India in 2023, playing the center-forward position as a striker or winger.

 His contribution to the Football world is impeccable.

-His football career started at the mere age of 17 when he had signed up for Mohun Bagan.
+His football career started at the mere age of 17 when he signed up for Mohun Bagan.

 He represented India in 115 international events and still aspires to play more.

-He was likewise awarded the title of ‘Player of the Year’ by the All India Football Federation board during 2007, 2011, 2013, 2014, 2017, and 2018-19.
+He was likewise awarded the title of ‘Player of the Year’ by the All India Football Federation board in 2007, 2011, 2013, 2014, 2017, and 2018-19.